shawnmckinney/fortress-saml-demo/README-SPRING-SECURITY-SAML2-SAMPLE.md

-# fortress-saml-sample README-DEPLOY-SPRING-SAMPLE
+# fortress-saml-sample README-SPRING-SECURITY0SAML2-SAMPLE

  Last updated: August 31, 2015

- This document demonstrates how to download and install a spring security sample used to generate SP metadata.
+ This document demonstrates how to download and install a spring saml security sample.

+  It is used to generate metadata needed to register the spring saml SP with IdP.

 -------------------------------------------------------------------------------